Annual Light It Up! For NDEAM

 2026 Participating Locations and Communities

-These are the towns/cities and locations that have confirmed they’re participating in 2026:
+These are the 46 locations and 31 communities that have confirmed they’re participating in 2026:

 PRINCE EDWARD ISLAND — 0 locations | 0 communities